g

 Talks

-Central to the Open Forest project is a series of experimental walks with various forests around the world, where diverse local participants come together to observe the forests around them and share their experiences in the form of forest stories.
-Walking is embraced
+Central to the Open Forest project is a series of experimental walks with various forests around the world, where participants come together to observe their forest surroundings and share their experiences in the form of stories.
+Walking is embraced as a way of becoming responsive to a place, a perfromative practice that can activate modes of situated, relational participation and facilitate imaginative knowledge production.

 .

-In Colombia, we walked with forest patches in three different locations, including the Bëngbe Uáman Tabanoc – an ancestral territory of the Kamëntŝa people located in southern Colombian Andes, the Reserva El Palmar – an ecological reserve located in the buffer zone of the Chingaza National Park in the Andean Mountains, and the Cerro Seco – an informal housing neighborhood located at the southern urban limits of Bogota.
+In Colombia, we've walked with forest patches in three different locations, including the Bëngbe Uáman Tabanoc – an ancestral territory of the Kamëntŝa people located in southern Colombian Andes, the Reserva El Palmar – an ecological reserve located in the buffer zone of the Chingaza National Park in the Andean Mountains, and the Cerro Seco – an informal housing neighborhood located at the southern urban limits of Bogota.

 Beyond organising walks, maintaining the Feral Map, and publishing research texts, we regularly share our Open Forest processes as an interactive installation at exhibitions and festivals.
+For a full list of places and spaces where our installation has been planted, see our Exhibitions.